Top Five Renovation Mistakes to Avoid

 Ignoring Building Regulations and Permits

-Many independent renovators overlook the necessity of obtaining the correct permits and adhering to local building codes.
+Many independent renovators overlook the need to obtain the correct permits and adhere to local building codes.
 This mistake can result in legal issues, fines, or even having to undo completed work.

 Building regulations ensure safety, energy efficiency, and structural integrity.
 For instance, electrical rewiring or structural changes almost always require approval from local authorities.